 One of the oldest stress-relief toys on the market, stress balls are still one of the best.
-“When you get stressed you also tense up, and the act of repeatedly squeezing and releasing a stress ball helps you relax,” says marriage and family therapist Andrew Sofin.
+“When you get stressed you also tense up, and the act of repeatedly squeezing and releasing a stress ball helps you relax,” says marriage and family therapist Andrew Sofin, MA, RMFT.
 He also recommends them for clients with nervous energy, who have the tendency to “get lost” in distracting behaviors such as playing with their hair, biting their nails, or tugging on a sweater thread.

 Weighted sleep mask

 There’s a reason why doctors treat migraine patients by applying constant pressure to their face while covering their eyes with wet towels.
 According to emergency room doctor Wallace B. McKinney, MD, activating deep touch receptors in the body triggers comfort signals in the brain.
-Filled with soothing microbeads, NodPod uses deep pressure touch therapy and cozy light-blocking fabric to promote relaxation and a deep restful sleep.
+Filled with soothing microbeads, NodPod uses deep pressure touch therapy and cozy light-blocking fabric to promote relaxation and a night of deep restful sleep.

 Lizzy Mello, co-founder of Litt Wellness, recommends YogaToes to relieve tension in the feet.
 “They bring space between the metatarsals and create a gentle stretch without strain,” she explains.
 Slip them on while you’re reading or watching a movie and let the stretching begin.
 While you won’t get the same full-body relaxation as yoga from these stress-relief toys, your tired feet will certainly thank you.
 What kind of stress is yours?
 Here’s how to find out, and how to ease it.

 White noise machine

 It might seem counter-intuitive, but a little bit of sound can actually help you fall asleep—which can be hard to do when you’re feeling stressed.
 Constant ambient sound, or white noise, can reduce “the difference between background sounds and a ‘peak’ sound, like a door slamming, giving you a better chance to sleep through it undisturbed,” according to the National Sleep Foundation.
 If the whir of a fan is soothing but the chill in the air keeps you awake, check out Snooz, a portable white noise machine that mimics the sound of a fan without the breeze.
-Make sure you know how to spot the signs that stress is making you sick.

 Cranial electrotherapy stimulation device

 Alpha brain waves, which are linked to a calm mental state, can be increased through mindfulness, meditation, and cranial electrotherapy stimulation (CES).
-Lauren Dummit, co-founder and clinical director of Triune Therapy Group in Los Angeles, began researching at-home devices after seeing how much one of her patients benefited from CES while in a residential treatment program for an eating disorder.
-She now recommends this light and sound machine to other patients with eating disorders, as well as those with anxiety, depression, ADHD, insomnia, and other struggles.
+Lauren Dummit, LMFT, co-founder and clinical director of Triune Therapy Group in Los Angeles, began researching at-home devices after seeing how much one of her patients benefited from CES while in a residential treatment program for an eating disorder.
+She now recommends this light and sound machine to other patients with eating disorders, as well as those with anxiety, depression, ADHD, and insomnia.

 Developed by co-workers who used to text each other messages of encouragement, Shine offers stress relief in two ways: Shine Texts are bite-sized, research-backed bits of advice sent daily, while Shine Talks are short app-based talks on topics related to self-care.
 “Shine helps people reduce stress and feelings of anxiety by using affirmations that build skills and provides an individual with a new, more positive choice in self-care.
 In psychology, we call this being able to take committed action,” explains Anna Rowley, PhD, a consulting psychologist and adviser to Shine.
-Learn these other life secrets from people who never seem frazzled.
+(Learn these other life secrets from people who never seem frazzled.)